MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

 	![](../images/dp500-enforce-model-security-image30.png)

-### Configure row-level security
+### Configure row-level security (*optional*)

 In this task, you will see how to configure row-level security in the Power BI service.

 This task relies on the existence of a **Salespeaople_Australia** security group in the tenant you are working in.
-Please read through the tasks, but note that you will not be able to complete them in the absence of the existence of the security group.
-After reading through, proceed to the Clean Up task.
+This security group does NOT automatically exist in the tenant.
+If you have permissions on your tenant, you can follow the steps below.
+If you are using a tenant provided to you in training, you will not have the appropriate permissions to create secrurity groups.
+Please read through the tasks, but note that you will not be able to complete them in the absence of the existence of the security group. **After reading through, proceed to the Clean Up task.**

 1. Switch to the Power BI service (web browser).